gdampf/uTerm/README.md

-This is the source modified for the uTerm (A071218) forked from the Madis Kaal repositury (forked from the original repository of K. C. Lee: https://github.com/FPGA-Computer/STM32F030F4-VGA)
+This is the source modified for the uTerm (A071218) forked from the Madis Kaal repository (forked from the original repository of K. C. Lee: https://github.com/FPGA-Computer/STM32F030F4-VGA)

 ------------------------------------------------------------------------------